vmaleze/opentelemetry-hands-on/README.md

 1. Fork this repository (you will need your own github repo for later stages of this hands-on) and clone it locally.

-1. Depending on your OS, run the according script to setup the environment. (`setup.sh` or `setup.ps1`)
+1. Depending on your OS, run the according script to setup the environment (`setup.sh` or `setup.ps1`) .
    The script check an install pre-requisites for the TP.
    It also setup a local k3d cluster with the necessary config.